pickles976/GardenPlanner/README.md

     - [ ] create 3D walls of bed
     - [ ] control bed height
     - [ ] auto-fill bed

-- [ ] parent objects to mouse and clamp to ground with raycast (no transform controls mode)
-- [ ] toggle between transform controls and free move mode

 - [ ] panel UI with pre-built models for drag and drop
 - [ ] load mesh resources, create thumbnails for them